Grow Your Own Herbs Day Course

 The course will take place outdoors at the Community Herb Garden at School Farm CSA.
 We have outdoor sheltered spaces to keep us dry, including an outdoor kitchen/workshop space and a sheltered fire area.

 Materials and refreshments will be provided.
-Optional vegan lunch is available at an extra charge and would not be able to afford the course otherwise)
+Optional vegan lunch is available at an extra charge.

 Cost and Booking: